carlo98/mission-planning-optimization/README.md

 - The coordinates of the starting position
 - The coordinates of all the goals
 - The reward and the difficulties associated to each goal
+- The cost associated to each number of changes of direction
 - The maximum time available to collect as much points as possible
 - The maximum energy available